hueyman02/Money-Management/README.md

 # Money-Management
-Can view through the second branches - moneyManagement
+Can be viewed through the second branch - Money Management